Home Blog What is the ERP Implementation Process?

 Having done your homework, garnered the necessary support, used feedback from the whole organization to choose the right cloud ERP software, and established a cross-functional project team, you’re well on your way to a successful ERP implementation.
 But there are still some pitfalls you need to watch out for.

-Time: No matter how well you plan and coordinate, your ERP implementation can take longer than you think.
+Time: No matter how well you plan and coordinate, your Enterprise Resource Planning (ERP) implementation can take longer than you think.
 Set up a timeline that includes a buffer zone.
 There are many moving pieces and a lot of people involved, and, inevitably, questions and challenges will arise.
 You will need to be prepared to continue your daily operations while finding answers.
 Planning for pitfalls from the start—even if it takes longer—will benefit you in the long run.

 Pushback: No matter how well you communicate the benefits of a new system, some people will prefer sticking with the tried and true.
 Keep employees updated on how the implementation is going, remind them of the pain points that will be resolved and the time that will be saved, and ask for their input throughout the process.